Lung Health Research Team

 Investigators

 Dr. Rice is a pulmonary critical care physician and the Director of the BIDMC Institute for Lung Health and an Associate Professor of Medicine at Harvard Medical School.
-Her area of investigation focuses on the influence of environmental exposures, especially air pollution, on the respiratory health of children and adults.
+She is the Director of Research for the division of pulmonary, critical care and sleep medicine at BIDMC.
+Her area of investigation focuses on the influence of environmental exposures, especially air pollution, and climate change, on the respiratory health of children and adults.
 She is developing new applications for portable monitoring technology and non-invasive sampling of the upper respiratory tract to improve our understanding of how indoor exposures affect respiratory symptoms, and how indoor air quality can be improved for lung health.
 She chaired the American Thoracic Society's Environmental Health Policy Committee 2018-2021 and is the co-chair of the Environmental Sustainability Committee of BIDMC.
 In 2020, she received the Jo Rae Wright Award for Outstanding Science from the American Thoracic Society, a national award recognizing tomorrow's leaders in science, and was selected as one of Medscape's 25 Rising Stars in Medicine.

-Dr. Synn is an attending physician in the Division of Pulmonary, Critical Care, and Sleep Medicine at BIDMC and an Instructor in Medicine at Harvard Medical School.
-His research focuses on quantitative imaging biomarkers of pulmonary vascular disease, with a particular interest in leveraging computed tomography (CT) scans to identify individuals at risk for pulmonary hypertension.
-His work is supported by the NIH and the American Lung Association.
+Dr. Synn is the Associate Director of the BIDMC Institute for Lung Health, an attending physician in the Division of Pulmonary, Critical Care, and Sleep Medicine at BIDMC, and an Instructor in Medicine at Harvard Medical School.
+His research focuses on quantitative imaging biomarkers of pulmonary vascular disease, with a particular interest in leveraging computed tomography (CT) scans to identify individuals at higher risk for progressive lung disease.
+His work is supported by the NIH, he American Lung Association and the Parker B. Francis Family Foundation.

 Dr. Nassikas is an attending physician in the Division of Pulmonary, Critical Care, and Sleep Medicine at BIDMC and an Instructor in Medicine at Harvard Medical School.
 His research focuses on how climate change affects the respiratory health of children and adults.
 Dr. Nassikas is also a member of the American Thoracic Society’s Environmental Health Policy Committee.